-Note that some equipment was kindly lent by the Department of Zoology and Entomology (UQ), the Qld E.P.A. and the Eprapah Creek Catchment and Landcare association (ECCLA).
+Note that some equipment was kindly lent by other departments and institutions.
 It must be returned undamaged.

 PLEASE clean all equipment before returning all the gears undamaged.

 Further the field works will be conducted in Conservation Parks and Environmental Centre.
 Students are requested to take great care to the environment during the field works.
 (All refuse, waste and litter generated by the activity MUST BE REMOVED from the reserve areas.)
 Any damage attributable to the use of the reserves shall be heavily penalised.